nabto/cordova-plugin-nabto/README.md

-# Cordova Plugin Nabto
+# Cordova Plugin Nabto - 2.0 BETA

-[Nabto ApS](http://www.nabto.com) client plugin for Cordova.
+[Nabto ApS](https://www.nabto.com) client plugin for Cordova.

 Nabto provides a full communication infrastructure to allow direct, encrypted communication between clients and IoT devices - the Nabto communication platform.
-The platform supports direct peer-to-peer connectivity through NAT traversal.
+The platform supports direct peer-to-peer connectivity through NAT traversal with fallback through central relay.

+The Cordova plugin allows hybrid client apps to use Nabto RPC to invoke uNabto devices, i.e. to retrieve data or control the device.

+For an example of such a hybrid app, see [Ionic Starter for Nabto / AppMyProduct](https://github.com/nabto/ionic-starter-nabto).

 ## Installation